jameshughes89/cs101/source/index.rst

 This course is devoted to learning proper problem solving techniques and basic programming skills.
 Topics include problem analysis, algorithm development, data representation, control structures, lists, functions, and file manipulation.

+`The content used to generate the course can be found on GitHub <https://github.com/jameshughes89/cs101>`_

 Professors
 ==========